You’re competent and committed. Take your career to the next level by registering as a Chartered Professional Engineer (CPEng).

 You can apply to be a Chartered Professional Engineer through our member area online.
-If you're not an Engineering New Zealand member, and you don't want to join, you can apply for temporary accessto the system.
+Engineering New Zealand members will already have access.
+If you're not an Engineering New Zealand member, you can join.
+If you don't want to become and member, please contact us.

 Your application needs to include:

 - an engineering qualification or proof of equivalent knowledge

 - your practice field and a description of your practice area